 10 Most Dangerous Beaches In The World

 Let’s take a look at the 10 most dangerous beaches in the world.
 It is always advisable to stay extra vigilant when taking a walk along such beaches.
-They include the following;
+Beaches are declared dangerous based on special and specifi reasons.
+Knowing these reasons will help you stay away fron them.

 1. Fraser Island, Australia